msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Saving and loading neural estimators

 In regards to saving and loading, neural estimators behave in the same manner as regular Flux models.
 Therefore, the examples and recommendations outlined in the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/saving/) also apply directly to neural estimators.
-For example, to save the model state of the neural estimator `estimator`:
+For example, to save the model state of the neural estimator `estimator`, run:

 ```
 using Flux